Caracas, Venezuela

 Money-Saving Tips:

-- Eat like a local at street food stalls and local markets
+2. Eat Like a Local: Explore street food stalls and local markets for affordable and authentic meals.

-Visit Caracas during the dry season from November to April for the best weather and fewer crowds.
-Book accommodations and flights in advance for better rates.
+- Visit during the dry season from December to April for pleasant weather and lower accommodation prices.

 Local Payment Customs and Tipping Practices: